 Through a 20-year partnership with AIDS Quilt Touch, the Quilt can be displayed in its entirety interactively so millions of people around the world can experience it’s stories.
 The Quilt has also been the subject of countless books, films, scholarly papers, articles, and theatrical, artistic and musical performances.

 Forty years into the pandemic more than 700,000 lives in the U.S. have been lost to AIDS and more than 1.1 million people live with HIV and an estimated 1 in 7 people do not know they have HIV.
 In the last figures reported in 2018, Black/African American gay and bisexual men account for the largest number of new HIV diagnoses.

 Panel making remains an important element of the Quilt, as new panels continue to be made.
-Today, the AIDS Memorial Quilt is an epic 54-ton tapestry that includes more than 48,000 panels dedicated to more than 100,000 individuals.
+Today, the AIDS Memorial Quilt is an epic 54-ton tapestry that includes nearly 50,000 panels dedicated to more than 105,000 individuals.
 It is the premiere symbol of the AIDS pandemic, a living memorial to a generation lost to AIDS and an important HIV prevention education tool.
 With hundreds of thousands of people contributing their talents to making the memorial panels, and tens of thousands of volunteers to help display it, the Quilt is considered the largest community arts project in history.